Section E: 11 Plus Appeals - Miscellaneous

 It is of course for the individual panel to decide what they think of a head’s recommendations (and some might not look closely at the overall figures), but our view would be:

-ABOVE AVERAGE RESULTS – we would be inclined to trust the recommendations.
+Above average “successful” recommendations – we would be inclined to trust what the school says about the appellant.

-AVERAGE TO BELOW AVERAGE RESULTS – difficult to draw firm conclusions (it doesn’t help your case, but doesn’t necessarily spoil it).
+Average to below average – difficult to draw firm conclusions (it certainly doesn’t help your case, but doesn’t necessarily spoil it).

 One or two final points about the recommendations